When is rent due?

 Can I make a copy of the key?

 Yes, you are welcome to make as many copies of your key as you need.
+Be careful who you give them to.
 However, all copies must be returned to us at the end of your lease.

 Do I have to purchase renter’s insurance?